 - Opportunities for field placements and field research

-- Access to the Institute’s full suite of services, including career planning and post-training placement support, help applying to college, rap sheet clean-up, and more.
+- Access to the Institute’s full suite of services, including career planning and post-training placement support, help to apply to college, rap sheet clean-up, and more.

-- Program is free to students and fully funded by the NYC Mayor’s Office of Criminal Justice.
+- The program is free to students and fully funded by the NYC Mayor’s Office of Criminal Justice.

-- Students who successfully complete this training will be awarded a Navigator Certificate in Human Services and Community Justice from John Jay College Professional Studies.
+- Students who complete this training will be awarded a Navigator Certificate in Human Services and Community Justice from John Jay College Professional Studies.

 - Be 18 years or older